The original masterblaster

 Four days after his 28th birthday, the inimitable PGH Fender scored the fastest authentic first-class century in terms of time spent at the crease: 35 minutes for Surrey v Northants in Northampton in 1920.
 Steve O'Shaughnessy, a Lancashire tailender, equalled his record in 1983.
-Slim and moustachioed, Percy George captained Surrey imaginatively throughout most of the 1920s, and in many people's opinion should have done the job for England instead of playing in only 13 Tests.
+Slim and moustachioed, Fender captained Surrey imaginatively throughout most of the 1920s, and in many people's opinion should have done the job for England instead of playing in only 13 Tests.

 Birth of West Indies batsman Joe Solomon, whose superb run-out ended the famous tied Test in Brisbane in 1960-61.
 In the next Test, in Melbourne, he was out hit-wicket when his cap fell on his stumps.
 Although he scored only one Test century (100 not out in Delhi in 1958-59), his lower-order runs were often crucial.

 Death of the man who captained West Indies to their first series win in England.
 John Goddard led the famous side of 1950 (Rae and Stollmeyer, Ramadhin and Valentine, the three Ws), which won 3-1 after losing the first Test at Old Trafford.
 Goddard had less success when he was recalled as captain in England in 1957: West Indies lost 0-3, and he didn't play Test cricket again.

 Another 3-1 win for West Indies in England - under an even more famous leader.
 Frank Worrell, the first black player to captain West Indies on a regular basis, led them to an eight-wicket victory at The Oval, which gave them the series 3-1.
 It was Worrell's final Test: within four years he had died, universally mourned, from leukaemia.
 West Indies and Australia now play for the Sir Frank Worrell Trophy.